coderarjob/meghaos-x86/docs/notes/physical_memory_allocation.md

 * This makes the 0x0000 address perfect for initializing variables.
 * Functions can return this address to indicate an error.

-Note that only the 0x0000 address is invalid, but the whole 1st page can not not be used (allocated/freed) by PMM.
+Note that only the 0x0000 address is invalid, but the whole 1st page can not now be used (allocated/freed) by PMM.
 This is because
 * `kpmm_alloc` only returns page aligned addresses, as 0x0000 is invlaid, the first valid address it can return is 0x1000 - Start of the 2nd page.